nathanbumpus/Trinity-2.8.4-Marconi/results.md

 <h3 align="center">Alignment Statistics</h3>

-<p>Below are the alignment rates of the reads from each of the samples to the trinity assembly</p>
+<p>Below are the alignment rates of the reads from each of the samples to the Trinity assembly</p>

 ```
 ds reads